 The Bachelor of Design is a professional degree program for students who wish to work towards improving the inhabited spaces through experimental, experiential, and informed design processes.
 The program teaches students to imagine, propose, test and refine their ideas about how to live and dwell in the contemporary world and trains students in the knowledge systems that help anticipate changes in the future built environments (from domestic to urban scale).
 The program uniquely places student-centred inquiry as the core learning, through a sequential studio sequence culminating in a customized capstone design project.
 These courses are taught by internationally-trained design professors.
 The professional practice courses include new forms of social and technical knowledge: diversity, sustainability, digital representations and professional ethics.
 Other features of the program comprise diverse, customizable electives, a flexible system of minors in multiple subjects taught across schools within the university.
 This is a program for students with ambition, imagination and curiosity who wish to imagine and lead the design of a better world, and wishes to become knowledgeable and influential future design professions.

 At present, the B. Des.
-Program offers Interior Pathway, Urban & Community Pathway and Product & Furniture Pathway after a common foundation year.
+Program offers Interior Design, Community & Urban Development after a common foundation year.

-The Urban and Community Pathway is designed to give you tools to engage with cities and with communities, as objects, as people, as metaphor, as relationships, as networks, and as organisms.
+The Community & Urban Development pathway is designed to give you tools to engage with cities and with communities, as objects, as people, as metaphor, as relationships, as networks, and as organisms.
 This pathway empowers you to enhance your experience of cities and lives of communities by regulating land use and infrastructure, designing sustainable waste management or developing finance packages for cities and communities.
 You ensure that all members of the community are involved and represented in the decision-making processes.
 You work intimately to create political, social and economic opportunities for cities and communities across the globe.

 The pathway provides students with a variety of perspectives by drawing its faculty from a wide spectrum of academic and operational expertise, ranging from history, sociology, engineering, architecture, law, arts, geography, economics, anthropology among others.

-The Urban & Community Pathway provides you with essential and fundamental skills to work within the development sector, economic and social systems, building industry, infrastructure and planning, including but not limited to:
+The Community & Urban Development pathway provides you with essential and fundamental skills to work within the development sector, economic and social systems, building industry, infrastructure and planning, including but not limited to:

 - Society & Health